CFG-Architect/cfg-architect.github.io/content/docs/articles/decoder.md

 Weight says how significant this is.
 Vector says where it leads.

 The decoder does not only define what this is.
-It assigns how much it weighs and where it must lead.
+It assigns weight and opens the direction of further passage.

 ### Choice, Decision, and Action
 At the pre-conscious level, choice works as an instrument of passage for status, weight, and vector.